ibraheemdev/ibraheemca/content/posts/2020-11-30-smart-pointers-and-interior-mutability.md

 }
 ```

-Because we are never return a reference, we know that one else has a pointer to the value that we are storing inside of `Cell`, then changing that value is fine.
+Because we are never return a reference, we know that one else has a pointer to the value that we are storing inside of `Cell`, so changing that value is fine.

 Now our `Cell` type meets the two requirements of interior mutability listed above: